“Come to me, all you who labour and are burdened,

 For my yoke is easy, and my burden light.”

-My own homily offering focussed on the odd thought that Jesus invites us to rest, and then suggests that taking up his yoke is the way he gives us rest.
+Jesus invites us to rest, then suggests that taking up his yoke is the best way for us to rest.

-Living in harmony with Jesus is (in my experience) the easiest and most joy-filled way for me to live.
-When I abandon this “yoke” and grasp at alternative offerings, (all of which promise much and deliver little or nothing), it’s then that I run into problems and feel really burdened.
+Living in harmony with Jesus is the most joy-filled way to live.
+When I grasp at alternative offerings, (all of which promise much and deliver little or nothing), it’s then that I run into problems and feel really burdened.

-As the Hawarden parishioners explained a yoke is a wooden crosspiece that joins the two (or more) oxen or cattle in harness so that they can share the weight of the plough or cart that they are to pull.
+In a rural parish a couple of years ago when this gospel was read parishioners explained after Mass that the yoke is a wooden crosspiece that joins the two (or more) oxen or cattle in harness so that they can share the weight of the plough or cart that they are to pull.

 One parishioner said that whenever she feels burdened she imagines that she is yoked to Jesus and that he (being stronger than her) is happy to pull most of the weight, and she can relax knowing that she has great and strong company with Him alongside her.

-Then I entered a conversation with a group of parishioners who were sharing the joy of feeling “yoked together” as people of faith, so that if one of them was feeling a bit week, the rest of the team could pick up the burden enabling them all to stay together.
+Then I had a conversation with a group of parishioners who were sharing the joy of feeling “yoked together” as people of faith, so that if one of them was feeling a bit weak, the rest of the team could pick up the burden enabling them all to stay together.